TYLPHE/hb-capstone/README.md

 I created a 'Browse Games' page that should eventually have search functionality to add to the user's library.
 Thankfully the database works!
 I will continue to hash out more of the game store and try to add it to the user's library to review.

 ### 5/11
-Before adding the functionality of adding a game to a user's library, I'm creating the library page and the game's review page.
+Before adding the functionality of adding a game to a user's library, I created the library page and the game's review page.
+I then added a button that lets the user add the game to their own library.

+This add button is disabled if the game already exists in the user's library.

+I then added a partial search functionality where the user can type 'marvel' and if the partial search returns more than 1 game, it will display a list of games containing the word 'marvel'.

+Next I will work on the review page where the user can edit their review.
+That will probably be followed by the ability to delete their review and remove the game from their library.